dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1941: Standing for civil liberties is essential.
+### T1941: Stand up for civil liberties and government respect for rights.

 |Support|
 |---|